vxern/sprint/README.md

-sprint - The simplest way to print messages in your Dart application
+# The simplest way to print messages in your Dart application

 ## Usage

-If you wish to be verbose, you may use the long function names:
+If you wish to be verbose, you may use long function names:

 ```dart
 final log = Sprint('SampleModule');